 I’ve been running this workshop for parents in Essex primary schools since 2016.
 In 2018 I partnered with Saffron Walden County High School, delivering this valuable work to secondary and sixth form parents.

 Here’s how it works:

-The workshop is delivered at your school, making it easy for parents to access.
+The workshop is delivered at your school or online via Zoom, making it easy for parents to access.

 You have the flexibility to target specific parents or year groups, and can even tie the workshop in with your other EWMHs events or support packages.